 6. If you’re not sure, get help

 If you’re having difficulty with the process, you can ask Facebook for help.
-It’s unclear how responsive they are, and I wouldn’t expect a fast answer by any means, but it may serve as a last resort.
+It’s unclear how responsive they are, and I wouldn’t expect a quick response by any means, but it may serve as a last resort.

-While you’re at it, find someone who can help you set up a more secure system for your account, following the steps above.
+While you’re at it, find someone who can help you set up a more secure system for your account by following the steps above.